Nautilus marked World Maritime Day 2017 by renewing calls for the shipping industry to act on its crew connectivity report.

 The report, based on a survey of 2,000 seafarers and shipping industry leaders, found that that while many companies were taking the first steps towards improving communications, much more could be done, and that the welfare of seafarers could be improved if more companies enhanced their ability to stay in touch whilst at sea.

 World Maritime Day 2017's theme of "Connecting Ships, Ports and People" is a very important one for today's maritime industry and for seafarers much more needs to be done to allow them to be connected.
-Mark Dickinson, General secretary
+Nautilus general secretary, Mark Dickinson

 'Good quality, affordable internet access should be a basic right for seafarers and not a privilege.
 I hope that those celebrating all things maritime today share a thought for those who are away at sea and not able to connect.'